The Distribution of Path Lengths On Directed Weighted Graphs: Introduction and Main Results

-We say that $G$ is a graph of incommensurable orbits, or incommensurable for short, if there exist at least two closed paths in $G$ of lengths $a,b$ such that $a\not\in\mathbb{Q}b$.
+We say that $G$ is a graph of incommensurable orbits, or \textbf{incommensurable} for short, if there exist at least two closed paths in $G$ of lengths $a,b$ such that $a\not\in\mathbb{Q}b$.
 This irrationality condition on the lengths of the edges is equivalent to the set of lengths of all closed orbits in $G$ not being a uniformly discrete subset of $\mathbb{R}$.
+Indeed, if there exist two closed paths in $G$ of lengths $a,b$ such that $a\not\in\mathbb{Q}b$, then by Dirichlet's approximation theorem for every $\varepsilon>0$ there exist $p,q\in\mathbb{N}$ such that $\left|aq-pb\right|<\varepsilon$, and so the set of lengths of closed orbits in $G$ is not uniformly discrete.
+Conversely, if the set of lengths of closed orbits is rationally dependent, then the finiteness of the graph implies that there is a finite set $L$ of lengths for which the length of any closed orbit in $G$ is a linear combination with integer coefficients of elements in $L$.
+It follows that the set of lengths of closed orbits in $G$ is uniformly discrete.

 Let $i,j\in\mathcal{V}$ be a pair of vertices in $G$, and assume that there are $k\geq0$ edges $\alpha_{1},\ldots,\alpha_{k}$ from $i$ to $j$.
 The matrix valued function $M:\mathbb{C}\rightarrow M_{n}\left(\mathbb{C}\right)$, which we call the graph matrix function of $G$, is defined by